Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4707.4,4715.707868.md

 ### Transcript

-> some stick through balcony roof Oh oops
+> some stick through balcony roof Oh oops well I'll be fixing that it's okay no